 Serving Lytham and its surrounding areas, Bond & Bloom is a contemporary florist with traditional skills and values.

-We were thrilled to open our shop in exactly the location our great granny and her mother traded from between 1880 and 1897.
+We were thrilled to open our shop in 2015 in exactly the location Suzanne's great granny and her mother traded from between 1880 and 1897.
 Their surname was Bond, hence the inclusion in the shop name.

 It is an honour to pay homage to two strong women, Nancy Bond and daughter Jane, who made a living as Provisions Merchants and served the people of Lytham 125 years ago.
 They opened their shop after Nancy’s husband died at sea whilst captaining his ship.
 After Nancy passed away in 1893, Jane continued alone, aged 23, bringing up her younger siblings until she married our great grandfather James Boardman of Boardman’s Farm.